SWP - Policy Interface

 Implemented

 Pesticide Permits are issued on a seasonal basis and expire at the end of each season.
 All pesticide permit applications undergo a detailed site and pesticide specific evaluation by the ministry's Regional Pesticides Specialist.
 Conditions are placed on all issued pesticide permits, as required to mitigate potential risks.
 Additionally, Ontario has a strong and robust legislative and regulatory framework for the sale, use, storage and disposal of pesticides.
-The Ministry conducts planned inspections to assess compliance with the terms and conditions of pesticide prescribed instruments and other related regulatory requirements.
+The Ministry undertakes planned compliance activities which may include inspections of Prescribed Instrument holders to assess compliance with the terms and conditions of pesticide prescribed instruments and other related regulatory requirements.
 Ministry staff may also conduct reactive inspections if the Ministry becomes aware of a complaint or concern linked to a particular site.
 Where non-compliance with prescribed instrument requirements or other regulatory requirements are identified, the Ministry takes action to bring sites into compliance.
 Various approaches may be used by Inspectors to ensure proponents bring their operation into compliance with legal requirements.
 Summary of actions taken is not applicable as no prescribed instruments were issued in this SPR.

 MECP - WDS-Landfilling and Storage Inspections